volkamerlab/opencadd/docs/databases_klifs.rst

 The ``opencadd.databases.klifs.remote`` submodule offers you to access KLIFS data from the KLIFS server.

-Our API relies on the REST API and Swagger API (Swagger) specification at https://dev.klifs.net/swagger_v2/ to dynamically generate a Python client with ``bravado``.
+Our API relies on the REST API and OpenAPI (formerly Swagger API) specification at https://dev.klifs.net/swagger_v2/ to dynamically generate a Python client with ``bravado``.

 Example for ``opencadd``'s API to access remote data: